-Between 2014 and late 2024, the typical approach to determining whether an SMSF qualified as a wholesale investor was based on whether one or more of the trustees, as controlling parties, met either the net asset test ($2.5m) or the income test (earning $250,000 for two consecutive years).
+Between 2014 and late 2024, the prevailing method for determining whether an SMSF qualified as a wholesale or sophisticated investor was based on trustees, as controlling parties, meeting either the net asset test ($2.5m) or the income test (earning $250,000 for two consecutive years).

 Updated guidance from the Australian Financial Complaints Authority (AFCA) has said: